Collège des Médecins du Québec

 Section 50 specifically concerns refusal to provide euthanasia for

 reasons of conscience.
 It imposes two requirements on objecting

 physicians.
 First: they must notify an administrator as required

 by Section 31.
 Second: they must ensure "contintuity of care . . .

 in accordance with their code of ethics."

-As noted above, the postion of the Collège des Médecins du Québec is
+Previously, the postion of the Collège des Médecins du Québec was

 [I]f you have a conscientious objection and it is